5T33Z0/Clover-Crate/GUI/README.md

 ### Language
 At of now moment, setting the language makes sense only for the "Help" menu called by the F1 Key.
 However, this value is sent to the system and can affect the default language.

+### ScreenResolution
+Here you can change the default Screen Resolution of the Boot menu GUI.
+The default is 1024x768 px.
+Clover detects the highest possible resolution, but it can be wrong, so you can pick the correct or desired value from the dropdown menu.

+### Console Mode
+The correct value can be found in your `boot.log`, or set it to `Max` and the maximum possible resolution will be used for console mode.

 ### PlayAsync
 Clover r4833 added audio support for the Boot menu via the `AudioDxe.efi` driver. `PlayAsync` determines the playback mode of the boot chime: either sequential or simultaneously.
 With synchronous playback (default), the boot process is sequential: chime first, then the bootloader kicks in.
 If `PlayAsync` is enabled, the boot process will run parallel or simultaneously to the audio playback.
-The chime has to be named `sound.wav` and needs to be placed in the root folder of the used theme.
+The chime has to be named `sound.wav` for day themes and `sound_night.wav` for night mode and needs to be placed in the root folder of the used theme.

 **NOTES**: